gsage/engine/docs/tutorials/basic/3_game_state_management.rst

 Level File Format
 ---------------------

-As Gsage engine operates entities, level also consists of them.
-The only difference is that all level entities are marked as static.
-But each of them can have any components.

-For example it is possible to add script component to the door, or make some scene elements rotate.
-It is possible to attach sound component to some entity on the scene to make it source of 3d sound.
+Static scene objects are defined by :code:`render` component of an entity.
+Only difference for static object is the **static** flag, defined in the entity.
+Static scene object can have any other components defined as well, such as script or sound.

 Level is described by simple json or msgpack: